Maximinodotpy/articles/026 - Advanced Form Modal with JavaScript and SCSS/_blog/article.md

 ---
-name: 'Advanced Form Modal with JavaScript'
+name: Advanced Form Modal with JavaScript
-slug: 'advanced-form-modal-with-javascript'
+slug: advanced-form-modal-with-javascript
-tags: []
+tags:
+  - Component
-category: 'Utility'
+category: Utility
-description: 'Build a function that spawns an Advanced Modal with a form that will return a promise and the Data in the form.'
+description: Build a function that spawns an Advanced Modal with a form that will return a promise and the Data in the form.
 ---

 Today we will make something hard to explain: A Modal with a (somewhat) custom form that a programmer or we could use to ask the user something quickly and get the inputted data.
 Look at the [demo](https://demos.maximmaeder.com/d/advanced-form-modal-with-javascript-and-scss/) to see what I mean.
 It's going to be a function that will take in some config parameters for the form and the looks of the modal, and it will return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that will resolve once the user has successfully submitted the form.
 This way, the function will be a little like `prompt()` but on steroids, if you get where I'm going.